-These Lessons are tested with go-ipfs version 0.4.8.
+These Lessons are tested with go-ipfs version 0.5.0.
 Please update this file on github to reflect any other versions that have been tested.

-- Update Files on IPFS using IPNS
+Update Files on IPFS using IPNS (InterPlanetary Name System)

-- Explain how version histories of files appear on IPFS
+Explain how version histories of files appear on IPFS

-- Explain why IPFS is called the Permanent Web
+Explain why IPFS is called the Permanent Web

-- Track and Publish an entire website as it changes over time using IPFS and IPNS
+Track and Publish an entire website as it changes over time using IPFS and IPNS

-- The Permanent Web
+The Permanent Web

-- Using hashes to uniquely identify versions of content
+Using hashes to uniquely identify versions of content

-Normally, updating content means replacing a file - for instance, if I update a blog post, then people will see the edited file, and not the new one.
-However, with IPFS, both verisons of the file will be accessible in the network.
+Normally, updating content means replacing a file - for instance, if I update a blog post, then people will see the new edited file, and not the old one.
+However, with IPFS, both versions of the file will be accessible in the network.
 It's not a matter of replacing: you add the new one, too.
 This raises the question: how do we actually update our links, so that people will see the new version of a file?
 They can't go to the file's location, because IPFS locates files by looking for their hashes (that's what content-addressed means).
 So, you need to have a way of pointing people to the new hash easily.

 The trick is to add new the content, and then update a pointer to that content.
 So, there needs to be a way of having a mutable pointer.